hmatyschok/ng_tap/README.md

   (a) FreeBSD is a trademark of the FreeBSD Foundation.

-  (b) VIA Rhine is a trademark of VIA Technologies Inc.
+  (b) VIA Rhine is a trademark of VIA Technologies, Inc.

   (c) Realtek is a trademark of Realtek Semiconductor Corp.